byorgey/blog/posts/blogliterately.markdown

 </div>

 <p><a href="http://hackage.haskell.org/package/BlogLiterately"><code>BlogLiterately</code></a> is a tool for uploading blog posts to servers that support the <a href="http://www.xmlrpc.com/metaWeblogApi">MetaWeblog API</a> (such as <a href="http://wordpress.org/">WordPress</a>-based blogs and many others).
 Blog posts to be published via <code>BlogLiterately</code> are written in <a href="http://daringfireball.net/projects/markdown/">markdown</a> or <a href="http://docutils.sourceforge.net/docs/user/rst/quickref.html">reStructuredText</a> format, with <a href="http://johnmacfarlane.net/pandoc/README.html#pandocs-markdown">extensions supported</a> by <a href="http://johnmacfarlane.net/pandoc/">pandoc</a>.
 Posts may be actual “bird-style” literate Haskell files, with commentary formatted using markdown or reStructuredText.
 Though <code>BlogLiterately</code> offers special support for literate Haskell in particular, it is also useful for writing posts including code written in other languages, or even no code at all.
 You may also be interested in the <a href="http://hackage.haskell.org/package/BlogLiterately%2Ddiagrams">BlogLiterately-diagrams</a> package, a plugin for <code>BlogLiterately</code> which allows embedding images in your posts defined using the <a href="http://projects.haskell.org/diagrams/">diagrams</a> vector graphics framework.</p>
-<p><code>BlogLiterately</code> includes support for syntax highlighting, $latex \LaTeX$ (including special support for WordPress blogs), automatic image uploading, and automatic generation and formatting of <code>ghci</code> sessions.
+<p><code>BlogLiterately</code> includes support for syntax highlighting, $\LaTeX$ (including special support for WordPress blogs), automatic image uploading, and automatic generation and formatting of <code>ghci</code> sessions.
 Each of these features is explained in more detail below.</p>
 <h2>Example usage</h2>
 <p>If you do not specify a blog URL, by default <code>BlogLiterately</code> simply prints the generated HTML to stdout.
 So, to preview the generated HTML before uploading requires merely something like</p>
 <pre><code>BlogLiterately Sample.lhs</code></pre>